wilkox/SCSA-Cookie-Cleaner/README.md

 ## Usage

 1. Click the extension icon in your Chrome toolbar.
-2. Click the "Clear b2clogin.com cookies" button in the popup.
+2. Click the "Fix SCSA" button in the popup.
-3. The status message will show how many cookies were deleted.
+3. The status message will show how many cookies were deleted from both domains.
+4. Refresh the SCSA login page to try logging in again.

+## What it does

+This extension clears cookies from two domains that are used by the Script Check SA login system:
+- **b2clogin.com** - Microsoft Azure B2C authentication service
+- **scriptcheck.sa.gov.au** - Script Check SA main domain

+Clearing these cookies can resolve common login issues such as:
+- Login page appearing blank or missing text inputs
+- Authentication loops or redirects
+- Session conflicts
+- Cached authentication states

 ## Customization

-If you want to clear cookies for a different domain:
+If you want to clear cookies for different domains:

 1. Open the manifest.json file and update the host_permissions and the extension name.
-2. Open the popup.html file and update the button text.
+2. Open the popup.html file and update the button text and help text.
-3. Open the popup.js file and update the domain in the chrome.cookies.getAll() function.
+3. Open the popup.js file and update the domains array with your target domains.

 ## Permissions

 This extension requires the following permissions:
-- "cookies": To read and delete cookies for b2clogin.com
+- "cookies": To read and delete cookies for the specified domains
 - "tabs": To access the current tab's URL

+## Troubleshooting

+If the extension doesn't seem to work:
+1. Make sure you've enabled Developer mode in Chrome extensions
+2. Check that all files are in the correct locations
+3. Verify the PNG icon files are properly converted and named
+4. Try reloading the extension from the chrome://extensions/ page